 Find small tascas in Alfama or Mouraria on weeknights.
 Order a regular dinner and wait for spontaneous performances.
 Skip tourist venues in Bairro Alto with fixed menus.

-Mouraria (multicultural with street food), Príncipe Real (design shops and green space), and Bairro Alto during daytime show you how Lisboetas live.
+Mouraria, Príncipe Real, and Bairro Alto during the day show you how Lisboetas live.

 Get a Viva Viagem card for the metro, trams, and buses.
 Stroll through areas like Alfama and Bairro Alto.
 Use Uber or Bolt when tired.
 Don’t rent a car.

 It can be in tourist areas, but residents live affordably.
-Eat at tascas (menu do dia costs 8-10 euros), drink coffee at the counter (60 cents), use public transit, and check museums on free Sundays for an affordable option.
+Eat at tascas (menu do dia costs 8–10 euros), drink coffee at the counter, use public transit, and check museums on free Sundays.

-Minimum three days, five to seven days properly.
-Lisbon moves slowly, you need time to get lost in areas and experience the rhythm of Lisbon, Portugal.
+At least three days, ideally five to seven.
+Lisbon moves slowly, and you need time to wander and experience the rhythm of the city.

 Yes.
 Metro, trams, and buses reach most areas.
 Mouraria, Príncipe Real, and Alfama are easily accessible by public transit.
-Some spots need metro plus a short stroll.
-Most gems in Lisbon have easy access.
+Some spots need a metro ride plus a short walk.

-Campo de Ourique Market, area tascas in Graça or Intendente, Atira-te ao Rio (seafood in Cais do Sodré), and Café de São Bento (bacalhau à Brás).
-Look for the no English menu and residents eating.
+Campo de Ourique Market, tascas in Graça or Intendente, Atira-te ao Rio in Cais do Sodré, and Café de São Bento for bacalhau à Brás.
+Look for the no-English menu.

 Yes.
 Mouraria, Intendente, and Marvila are safe during the day.
 Use normal awareness, stick to lit streets at night.
 Violent crime is rare.